interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_subscription_interactions.md

 #### Notified subscriber check

-Notifications to any subscriber to the created ISA need to be successful.
-If a notification cannot be delivered, then the **[astm.f3411.v19.NET0730](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the POST ISAs endpoint isn't met.
+Notifications to any subscriber to the created ISA need to be successful.If a notification cannot be delivered, then the **[astm.f3411.v19.NET0730](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the POST ISAs endpoint isn't met.

 ## Cleanup